LR-FHSS: Overview and Performance Analysis: Key Performance Aspects

-In contrast, thanks to the OCW sub-carrier spreading in LoRa--E, the number of end-devices that can transmit simultaneously increases, leading to a significant increase in the goodput of the entire network as it scales.
-Notably, LoRa--E ensures a goodput proportional to the throughput that is one order of magnitude larger than LoRa for the fastest of the DRs (DR5) and two orders of magnitude for the slowest (DR0).
-The maximum goodput while using DR9/DR8 and a payload size of 10~B occurs when 8,000/18,000 end-devices transmit at the maximum allowed rate (given the payload size, Fig.~\ref{fig:xTOALMBD}) or, in other words, 370,000/500,000 packets with 10-B payload are generated per hour within the network.
-Above that number of end-devices or generated packets per hour, the performance of DR9 decreases faster than DR8, causing DR8 to scale better.
-This is because DR8 repeats the header 3~times (2~times in DR9) and transmits more redundant information for error correction (i..e, coding redundancy 1/3 in DR8, 2/3 in DR9) which increases robustness against collisions.
+In contrast, the number of end-devices that can transmit simultaneously in LR-FHSS increases, leading to a significant increase in the goodput of the entire network as it scales.
+Notably, LR-FHSS ensures a goodput proportional to the throughput that is one order of magnitude larger than LoRa for the fastest of the DRs (DR5) and two orders of magnitude for the slowest (DR0).
+The maximum goodput while using DR9/8 and a payload size of 10~B occurs when 8,000/18,000~end-devices transmit at the maximum allowed rate (given the payload size, Fig.~\ref{fig:xTOALMBD}) or, in other words, 370,000/500,000~packets with 10-B payload are generated per hour within the network.
+Above that number of end-devices or packet generation, the performance of DR9 decreases faster than DR8, causing DR8 to scale better.
+This is because DR8 repeats the header 3~times (2~times in DR9) and transmits more redundant information for error correction, which increases robustness against collisions.
 Thus, we can extrapolate that DR8 performs better than DR9 in terms of goodput on channels with significant interference.
-For example, in Fig.~\ref{fig:RXdev} when 16,000 or more end-devices are transmitting simultaneously at the maximum allowed rate, the LoRa--E DR8 network outperforms DR9.
+For example, in Fig.~\ref{fig:RXdev} when 16,000 or more end-devices are transmitting simultaneously at the maximum allowed rate, the LR-FHSS DR8 network outperforms DR9.